tangentsoft/pidp8i/HACKERS.md

 When Resolution changes from Open, Status should change to either Review or, preferentially, Closed.
-A resolution is an end state, not an expression of changeable intent: no more ceremony than setting a ticket’s Resolution from Open and changing its Status to Closed is required.
+A resolution is an end state, not an expression of changeable intent: no more ceremony than setting a ticket’s Resolution state *away* from Open and its Status *to* Closed is required.

 If you do not intend to close a ticket but wish to advocate for a